jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

 White spaces are mostly ignored.

+### Values

+Unless otherwise specified, values as treated as simple strings.

+Here follow some specific types:

+boolean
-When a variable takes a boolean value, only 0 and 1 are accepted
+    When a variable takes a boolean value, only 0 and 1 are accepted.
-for false and true respectively.

-Colours are recognised in the format #rrggbb aaa; where
-  - rr=red; gg=green; bb=blue; aa=alpha
-The colors take a hexadecimal value from 00 to ff.
-Alpha takes a decimal value from 0 to 100 where:
-  - 100 means no transparency
-  - 0 means fully transparent
+    0 means false; 1 means true.

+integer
+    When a variable takes an integer value, only numerical values are
+    accepted.
+The only valid characters are digits (0-9) and
+    minus-sign.

-All space-related variables are in pixels unless otherwise specified
+    All integer variables relating to geometry and position are
+    interpreted as pixel values unless otherwise specified.

+color
+    When a variable take a color value, only the syntax described
+    below is recognised:

+    #rrggbb aaa

+    where rr, gg and bb represent hexadecimal values (00-ff) for
+    the colours red, green and blue respectively; and aaa stands for
+    the alpha channel value expressed as a percentage (0-100).
+    (i.e. 100 means no transparency and 0 means fully transparent.)

+    For example #ff0000 100 represents red with no transparency,
+    whereas #000088 50 means dark blue with 50% transparency.

+pathname
+    When a variable takes a pathname value, it is evaluated as a
+    string.
+If the first character is tilde (~), it will be
+    replaced by the the environment variable $HOME just as a shell
+    would expand it.

 ## Variables

-stay_alive
+stay_alive = __boolean__

     If set to 1, the menu will "hide" rather than "exit" when the
     following events occur: